ankittiwari-dws/cse-axt3229-2/README.md

 Heroku toolbelt commands used to execute scripts are:

+git add . , git commit , git push heroku master , and all the commands to push app to github and deploy in heroku.
+As i have used java so no other commands were requied.

 3)  What aspect of the implementation did you find easy, if any, and why?